Towards Interactive Reinforcement Learning with Intrinsic Feedback: Challenges and Future Directions

 A very clear example of this non-stationary distribution is found in ErrPs.
-In part, ErrP variations have been influenced by different cognitive processes that are elicited due to different tasks \citep{abu_errpinvariance_2017, ehrlich_errpfeasibility_2019, iturrate_errptask_2013}, changes in the complexity of a task \citep{kakkos_errpcomplex_2020}, or changes in the way the a task is interacted with \citep{kim_transfer_2013, kim_handlingtransfer_2016}.
-For example, if an error occurs either while performing a task or while observing the same task being performed, two slightly different ErrPs are elicited \citep{kim_transfer_2013, kim_handlingtransfer_2016, abu_errpinvariance_2017}.
-Overcoming this challenge would lead to an improvement in the classification accuracy such that intrinsic feedback would be more accurately conveyed to agents \citep{kim_handlingtransfer_2016, iturrate_robot_2010, luo_drlpref_2018, xu_accelerating_2020}.
-However, it is also vastly unclear to what degree agent performance scales with classification accuracy as some works report successful learning with classification accuracies as low as $60\%$ \citep{wang_maximizing_2020}.
+In part, ErrP variations have been influenced by different cognitive processes that are elicited due to different tasks \citep{abu_errpinvariance_2017, ehrlich_errpfeasibility_2019, iturrate_errptask_2013}, changes in the complexity of a task \citep{kakkos_errpcomplex_2020}, or changes in the way a task interacts with \citep{kim_transfer_2013, kim_handlingtransfer_2016, poole_errp_2022}.
+For example, if an error occurs either while performing a task or while observing the same task being performed, two slightly different ErrPs are elicited \citep{kim_transfer_2013, kim_handlingtransfer_2016, abu_errpinvariance_2017, poole_errp_2022}.
+Further potential variation can arise from the frequency of errors.
+For instance, frequent elicitation has been shown to alter the grand signal average of an ErrP, indicating a likely deterioration in classification as the underlying ErrP signal has been altered \citep{abu_errpinvariance_2017, ferrez_errp_2008}.
+Overcoming this challenge would lead to an improvement in the classification accuracy such that intrinsic feedback would be more accurately conveyed to agents \citep{kim_handlingtransfer_2016, iturrate_robot_2010, luo_drlpref_2018, xu_accelerating_2021}.
+However, it is vastly unclear to what degree agent performance scales with classification accuracy as some works report successful learning with classification accuracies as low as $55\%$ \citep{wang_maximizing_2020}.